What is the Shortest Time to Complete an Electrician Trade School?

 • The application of motors, lighting, devices, and various types of transformers.

-This curriculum will also be taught in a systematic manner.
-Instead of learning different electrician skills as they arise during an apprenticeship, a formal education will teach you step-by-step.
+This program will also be taught in a structured curriculum.
+Instead of learning different electrician skills haphazardly during an apprenticeship, a formal education will teach you step-by-step.
 It will lay a strong foundation of knowledge for you to build upon throughout your career.
-Each class will have a purpose and will build upon the previous knowledge and skills that you learn as you progress in the Electrical Applications Training program.
-RSI’s Electrical Applications Training program offers a complete and well-rounded curriculum that is second to none.
+Each electrician course will have a purpose and build upon the previous knowledge and skills that you learn as you progress through the Electrical Applications Training program.
+RSI’s Electrical Applications Training program offers a complete and well-rounded curriculum.

 An Accurate Curriculum

-RSI’s Electrical Applications Training program curriculum is updated each year with the help of community employers.
+RSI’s Electrical Applications Training program curriculum is updated each year in conjunction with community employers.
 The industry evolves and RSI evolves right alongside it.
-Starting out as an apprentice may offer outdated techniques which can hold you back in your career.
-Let RSI teach you how to become an electrician with the most up-to-date information, techniques, and electrical equipment.
+Starting out as an apprentice may teach you outdated techniques which can hold you back in your career.
+Let RSI prepare you to become an electrician with the most up-to-date information, techniques, and electrical equipment.

 Hands-on Training